ioccc-src/winner/next/guidelines.md

 a strange bug/feature can even help the entry!
 Of course, a correctly working entry is best.
 Clever people will note that 16 might be prime under certain conditions.
-Wise people, when submitting something clever will fully explain such cleverness in their entry's remarks file.
+Wise people, when submitting something clever will fully explain such cleverness in their entry's `remarks.md` file.

 People who are considering to just use some complex mathematical function or state machine to spell out something such as "_hello,